-All of our Core Courses in the 6th Grade are utilizing Summit Learning in order to develop our students into self-directed learners who can succeed with the demands of a rigorous, standards-based education.
+This year and last year, all of our Core Courses in the 6th Grade have been utilizing Summit Learning in order to develop our students into self-directed learners who can succeed with the demands of a rigorous, mastery-based education.

 - Schedule: Students have Project Time for all of their core courses.
 It is the majority of their week and time in school.

 - Project Time: Students work on projects that mimic the work of people in the workplace or field of the discipline.